General Information and History

 In vitro studies

 - All tea originates from the Camellia sinensis (L.) Kuntze plant, and the methods by which the leaves are processed determine the type of tea produced.
 For green tea, the leaves are steamed and dried.

-- Some research suggests that green tea may have a protective effect against cardiovascular disease and against various forms of cancer.
+- Some research suggests that green tea may have a protective effect against cardiovascular disease and against various forms of cancer, including prostate cancer.

 - Catechins are polyphenol compounds in tea that are associated with many of tea’s proposed health benefits.

 - Epigallocatechin gallate (EGCG), the most abundant catechin in tea, acts as an androgen antagonist and can suppress prostate cancer cell proliferation, suppress production of prostate-specific antigen (PSA) by prostate cancer cells, and increase prostate cancer cell death in vitro .

 - Results from one in vitro study showed that prostate cancer cells were less susceptible to radiation -induced apoptosis when exposed to EGCG 30 minutes before radiation exposure.

 - Oral intake of either a green tea catechin solution or EGCG alone was associated with reduced development of prostate cancer in studies with transgenic adenocarcinoma of the mouse prostate (TRAMP) mice.

 - Epidemiologic studies of Japanese men have generally not shown a relationship between reported green tea consumption and prostate cancer development, but at least one study has shown an association with the development of advanced prostate cancer.